HL7/davinci-crd/input/pagecontent/deviations.md

 ### Additional response capabilities
 CDS Hooks supports suggestions that involve multiple actions.
 Coverage Requirements Discovery uses this in one situation where additional capabilities will be needed:

-*  Creating a Task to complete a Questionnaire; and
+*  Creating a Task to complete a Questionnaire

 In this case, the creation of the Questionnaire needs to be conditional - it **SHOULD** only occur if that specific Questionnaire version doesn't already exist, and the payer service **SHALL** query to determine if the client has a copy of the Questionnaire before sending the request.
 This capability is supported in FHIR's [transaction]({{site.data.fhir.path}}http.html#transaction)
 functionality.
 However, not all the capabilities/guidance included there has been incorporated into CDS Hooks 'suggestions', in part to keep the specification simpler.